COVID-19 Information for Audiology Australia Members

 AON Insurance has provided updates to members in relation to COVID-19.
 These can be found here and here.
 Information is also available for members regarding run-off cover and ceasing their professional services.
 Click here for further detail.

 The Government has made new temporary MBS telehealth items available to help reduce the risk of community transmission of COVID-19 and provide protection for patients and health care providers.
-The new arrangements commence for allied health providers as of Monday 30 March and will be in place until 30 September 2020 (but are subject to further review).
+A guide from the Department of Health about the use of MBS telehealth items during COVID-19 is available here.

 Audiology Australia has developed a fact sheet, available for members here.
-This fact sheet was last updated on 20 April 2020.
-Further details about temporary telehealth bulk-billed items for COVID-19 are available here.
+This fact sheet was last updated on 27 April 2021.

 UPDATE FOR ALLIED HEALTH PROFESSIONALS BY THE DEPARTMENT OF HEALTH